 It also tried its luck with a newly arrived flock of eight Black Terns which would be more suitable victims but again was unsuccessful and retired to a tree.Not unexpectedly the terns promptly fled the reservoir.

-The last we saw of the Peregrine was as it flew high in the sky but suddenly next to it was another larger and darker bird of prey - a Marsh Harrier, another excellent bird to find at Farmoor.
+The last we saw of the Peregrine was as it flew high in the sky but then our attention was diverted by a slightly larger and darker bird of prey suddenly appearing next to it - a Marsh Harrier, another excellent bird to find at Farmoor.

-Time passed, the wind dropped to a whisper and I sat with Sally on the causeway wall.She comes every morning to try and see the last of the Swifts departing.
-It is getting late now but Sally has a thing about Swifts and is forever optimistic that just one more might pass through on its way to their winter home in the Congo in Africa.
+Time passed, the wind dropped to a whisper and I sat chatting with Sally on the causeway wall.She comes every morning to try and see the last of the Swifts departing.
+It is getting late now but Sally has a thing about Swifts and is forever optimistic that just one more might pass through on its way to its winter home in the African Congo.

 Juvenile Ringed Plover |